testica/bitmap-ts/README.md

 # bitmap2-ts
-[Typescript](https://www.typescriptlang.org/) library to load/handle a bitmap file.
+Library built in [Typescript](https://www.typescriptlang.org/) to load/handle a bitmap file.
 Support 1, 2, 4, 8, 16(no tested) and 24 bpp.
 The following functions are available:
 - read(File)